CPS Standard Terms and Conditions of Service

 - Sundays and Bank Holidays – Treble time

-4.3 In addition the Service Provider shall be entitled to recover from the Client his reasonable incidental expenses for travel, accommodation, subsistence, materials used and for third party goods and services supplied in connection with the provision of the Services up to a maximum value of 10% of the purchase order value.
-Expenses can include but are not limited to:
+4.3 In addition the Service Provider shall be entitled to recover from the Client their reasonable incidental expenses for travel, accommodation, subsistence, materials used and for third party goods and services supplied in connection with the provision of the Services.
+Expenses can include and are not limited to:

 - Air travel – economy class unless the scheduled flight time is over two hours in which case business class will be used.